-In order to understand self-discipline, we have to rise above the mechanical processes of life in the body/body-mind and the ego-personality, to the knowing self, the Observer.
+In order to understand self-discipline, we have to rise above the mechanical processes of life in the body/body-mind and the ego-persona, to the knowing self, the Observer.
 Only in the higher states of consciousness can we understand the causes of our worldly, external, ego-oriented actions.
 When we have transcended the instinctual, sensual, self-absorbed life of the body and the reactionary ego, we arrive at the state in which we can understand the importance of self-discipline.
 In the higher consciousness, we can perceive the ideals of the Radiant Soul which has bonded with the Observer; it is these ideals which motivate and encourage us to follow a higher path, a better way of life.
 True self-discipline is the awareness of these inner promptings and the willingness to bring the body and ego into accord with these higher states.
 Without the awareness of this exalted inspiration, it is difficult to consistently exercise restraint and discipline.

 Self-discipline cannot be imposed from the outside; the true motivation and inspiration lies within us.
 Although we have made an intellectual decision to be self-disciplined in our pursuit of enlightenment, our habitual, instinctual animal body is on its own track, and has no desire to give up anything.
 Our intellectual decision is equivalent to a rider sitting atop an elephant trying to meditate while the elephant charges through the forest.
-Individually, we have one agenda while the body has another; trying to will our body to do something it does not want to do is futile.
+Individually, we have one agenda while the body has another; trying to will our body to do something it does not want to do is futile (See: Stage 1 Meditation).
 The influence, attraction and pull of external desires and forces begin to subside when we become consciously connected to the soul’s ideals and the motivation from the Observer.
 External influences will continue until we have opened ourselves to this higher internal state.
 Cravings, restlessness, and the inclination to attract old habits and desires will persist until this higher state of Self is embraced; in time, nothing will be able rekindle past attachments or addictions.

 With the help of God, the first step in self-discipline is to clearly define the goal to be achieved; make it simple and clear.
-There is a saying about exercising self-discipline, “If you are giving up, tell people about it; if you are going up, keep it to yourself.”
+There is a saying about exercising self-discipline, “If you are giving something up, tell people about it; if you are going up, keep it to yourself.”
 Consciously connect this goal to the higher perception and knowledge of the Observer within until one clearly visualizes\experiences what success feels like.
 Let this feeling penetrate the brain-centers connected with the particular tendencies and impulses the body experiences.
 The tissues connected with knowledge are very delicate, and susceptible to mild coercion which can help establish favorable conditions for attaining the goal.
 Also, we have to manage the primal instincts and bodily impulses which are particularly strong in the solar plexus (the center of the personal self).

 The real purpose of self-discipline is to create a new life experience.
 In physics, the law of conservation of energy means energy cannot be created or destroyed; but energy can be transformed or transferred.
 Through self-discipline, we are visualizing a new life experience free from worldly attachments and bad habits.
 As stated above, where we focus our attention is where our light of life is directed.
 If we focus on our “new life experience” we give it life, and bring it into manifestation; and as we withdraw our attention away from our old bad habits, we draw the life out of it until it disappears.